xsdgm/AdjointDiffusion/README.md

 - Alternatively: run `02-train.ipynb`
 - Note: Set `--class_cond` to `False` if your dataset contains only a single structural condition (i.e., no class conditioning needed).
 If you have multiple structural conditions (e.g., different fabrication constraints), set it to `True` to enable class-conditional training.
-- Note: Note: The training process will continue indefinitely unless manually stopped.
+- Note: The training process will continue indefinitely unless manually stopped.
 In our setup, training for around 25,000 steps produced satisfactory results, though fewer steps may also be sufficient.
 If you are using a customized dataset, the optimal number of steps may vary.

 4. **Sample and optimize structures:**